isc-projects/bind9/doc/arm/dnssec.rst

 automatically adjusts the zone's DNSKEY records on a schedule according to the keys' timing metadata.
 (See :ref:`man_dnssec-keygen` and :ref:`man_dnssec-settime` for more information.)

+``dnssec-policy`` is like ``auto-dnssec maintain``, but will also automatically create new keys when necessary.
+Also any configuration related to DNSSEC signing is retrieved from the policy (ignoring existing DNSSEC ``named.conf`` options).

 ``named`` periodically searches the key directory for keys matching the zone; if the keys' metadata indicates that any change should be